Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

 In principle, all eligible voters can join a party.
 In practice, however, registration and membership rules vary substantially across parties.
 On top of the opportunity costs related to registration and effective participation, in some parties, members have to pay registration fees and monthly dues.\footnote{For example, NOVO requires members to contribute a minimum of 460 BRL (93 USD in 2024 values) yearly, with a fee waiver for low-income individuals.
 PT has sliding-scale fees, with a minimum yearly fee of 30 BRL (6 USD) for low-income individuals and a maximum of 12\% of members' net salary for those individuals earning more than 6 times the minimum wage.
 PSDB, on the other hand, does not charge any fee for their members.} Some parties use interviews and formal tests for the selection of members, while others, especially more recently, require a simple online registration.

 Membership recruitment in Brazil is predominantly a local phenomenon, fueled by internal competition at parties' municipal conventions.
 Local elites, aiming to secure the party's nomination, attract supporters by enlisting them in the party to build a loyal voting base at the convention and signal their potential as candidates \citep{sells2020, frey2022}.
-Supporters who become members of a winning political party are rewarded with employment opportunities within the government bureaucracy \citep{brollo2017,barbosa2023}.
-The importance of members for local politics is evident from the cyclical pattern of new affiliations: as we show in Appendix Figure \ref{fig:hist_affil}, parties significantly expand their ranks in the year before local elections.
+Supporters who become members of a winning political party are often rewarded with employment opportunities within the government bureaucracy \citep{brollo2017,barbosa2023}.
+As suggestive evidence of such benefits in our setting, Appendix Figure \ref{fig:es_employment_memberpre} shows that laid-off individuals are more likely to start a public-sector job if they were members of a political party before the layoff, with no comparable increase observed for private-sector employment.
+The strategic importance of party members in local politics is further reflected in the cyclical pattern of new affiliations: as shown in Appendix Figure \ref{fig:hist_affil}, parties significantly expand their ranks in the year before local elections.